MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 description: "Provides Office admins with an overview of Office 365 ProPlus, including information about deploying and licensing."
 ---

-# About Office 365 ProPlus in the enterprise
+# About Microsoft 365 Apps in the enterprise

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).